cidamla/tweetastrophy_project/README.md

 # About the project
 Tweetastrophy is a project which classifies tweets whether they imply a disaster or not.
-If it implies a disaster, the web-app shows the location that disaster occures.
+If it implies a disaster, the web-app shows the location that disaster occurs.

 - Dataset is gained from Kaggle competition "Natural Language Processing with Disaster Tweets".